AdeebaRafi/EEG_Classification_BCI/README1.md

 # Training Progress & Convergence

-Here I am showing how the model learned over time.
+• Here I am showing how the model learned over time.
 In the first 10 epochs(ee-poks), the accuracy went from chance level, about 34%, all the way up to around 90%.
 This was the fast learning stage where the model quickly picked up the main patterns in the EEG data.
 Between epochs 11 and 25, the model already understood the basics, so the improvements slowed down.
 This stage was more about refining and stabilizing the predictions.
 After epoch 26, the model was already very good, so I reduced the learning rate.
-At this point, it was making small, careful improvements — more like fine-tuning and polishing.
+At this point, it was making small, careful improvements, more like fine-tuning and polishing.
 Now, if we look at the convergence metrics:
 •	The final training accuracy was 99.8%, which means the model almost perfectly fit the training data.
 •	The validation accuracy was 96.9%, which is also very high.
 This shows that the model generalizes well to unseen data and did not just memorize the training set.